pkothree/SP/README.md

 # ActivateAlternateLanguages.ps1
 You only have to edit line #14 "$webApp = WEBAPP".
 Change "WEBAPP" to the actual web application you want to crawl through. <br>
-This script will go through every site collection within a web app and it will activate other supported ui cultures if multilanguage is supported.
-To support multilanguage on all site collections just use line #19, this will active multilanguae support.
+This script will go through every site collection within a web app and it will activate other supported ui cultures if multi language is supported.
+To support multi language on all site collections just use line #19, this will activate multilingual support.